 Studying in New Zealand will open your eyes and expand your horizons.

-You’ll experience a unique and diverse a blend of European and Māori traditions seasoned with influences from Polynesia, Asia and elsewhere.
-You’ll be able to pick from a range of lifestyles and study in well-equipped but manageable campuses.
+You’ll experience a unique and diverse blend of European and Māori traditions mixed with influences from Polynesia, Asia and elsewhere.
+You’ll be able to pick from a range of lifestyles and study in well-equipped but convenient campuses.

 You’ll be able to enjoy the benefits of an internationally recognised and high quality education – and you’ll have the experience of a lifetime.

-It’s not just the places you’ll see and the things you’ll do in New Zealand.
+It’s not just the places you’ll see and the things you’ll do in New Zealand that will inspire you.
 It’s the people you’ll meet.

 We New Zealanders are an easy going bunch.
-While we can be a bit reserved at first – we don’t like ‘coming on strong’ or imposing ourselves on people – we’re generally very good at inviting people to the pub, the scratch footie game or including you in the team going to the movies.
-After all, we’re great travellers and we know what it’s like to find ourselves in another country and how important feeling welcomed can be.
+While we can be a bit reserved at first – we don’t like ‘coming on strong’ or imposing ourselves on people – we’re generally very good at including newcomers in invitations to the pub, the footie game or the team going to the movies.
+After all, we’re great travellers ourselves.
+We know what it’s like to find ourselves in another country and how important feeling welcomed can be.